jar2333/jar2333/README.md

 Languages I am learning: ReScript, Zig

-Languages I want to learn: APL, Rust, Lua
+Languages I want to learn: Elixir, Rust, Lua, APL

 ## Education
 I have a *Bachelor of Arts* degree from **Columbia University**, majoring in **Computer Science**